GOP senators reject plans to dismiss Trump impeachment

 “I’ve said I’d like to hear from John Bolton,” Romney told reporters Monday.
 “I expect that barring some kind of surprise, I’ll be voting in favor of hearing from witnesses after those opening arguments.”

-Democrats have been pushing Republicans, who have the majority in the Senate, to consider new testimony, arguing fresh information has emerged during Pelosi’s monthlong delay in transmitting the charges.
+Democrats have been pushing Republicans, who have the majority in the Senate, to consider new testimony, arguing that fresh information has emerged during Pelosi’s monthlong delay in transmitting the charges.

 McConnell is drafting an organizing resolution that will outline the steps ahead.
 Approving it will be among the first votes senators take after they are sworn as jurors by Supreme Court Chief Justice John Roberts for the Court of Impeachment.